Regeneron beats profit estimates as easing curbs lift eye drug sales

 (Reuters) - Regeneron Pharmaceuticals Inc REGN.O surged past analysts' estimates for quarterly profit on Thursday, as easing lockdowns allowed patients to resume visits to the doctor's offices and boosted sales of its eye drug.

-The company, whose COVID-19 antibody treatment President Donald Trump received during his illness early last month, said it had shared positive data on the experimental therapy with global regulators.
-It is waiting for U.S. emergency use nod for the treatment.
+The company, whose COVID-19 antibody treatment President Donald Trump received during his illness early last month, said it would have 80,000 doses of the treatment ready by the end of this month, and 300,000 doses by end-January.

+One analyst said the production of the drug could be slightly behind schedule, as the company waits for U.S. emergency use authorization.

+“Last discussion we had with management indicated 300K by year-end 2020,” said Piper Sandler analyst Christopher Raymond.

 Sales of Eylea, its blockbuster eye treatment, rose to $2.10 billion in the third quarter, topping estimates of $1.75 billion, according to four analysts polled by Refinitiv.